Ak3no228/overwatch-2-ai-aimbot/README.md

 - Image size: 256x256
 - Framework: Ultralytics YOLOv8 (PyTorch-based)

+The gameplay was recorded with a disabled crosshair.
+The videos were then manually split into individual frames, and the targets were annotated in CVAT.

 ## Screenshot Capture

 Screen capture is performed using the `mss` python library: